 If you’re curious (or in a hurry):

-What type of yarn you buy (smoosh wool, roving wool or acrylic) determines how much of it you need.
+What type of giant yarn you buy (smoosh wool, roving wool or acrylic) determines how much of it you need and also what type of chunky yarn you feel comfortable working with.

 The smaller the needle, the tighter the knit, and that means the more yarn you need to purchase.